raghavtalwar/Red-Team-Operations/66 - Blue Team/Evidence of execution.md

 - *Technical Usage:* ROT 13 is used by this Key

 ### Limitations
-- Recent version of Windows parsing of this artefact has been
+- Recent version of Windows parsing of this artefact has been having inconsistencies.
+	- Always make sure to check different artefacts to confirm Story!
 ![[Pasted image 20250202180258.png]]